Categories

 Improperly Installed Bathroom or Dryer Vents

 There are parts of your home that require ventilation from your home.
-To expel hot air, moisture, or odors, we use vents to protect the interior of our home from things like the dryer, shower, and toilets.
+Vents are mean to expel hot air, moisture, or odors.
+Homes need vents to protect the interior from things like the dryer, shower, and toilets.
 If these are not vented outside, but instead vent directly into the attic, you will be encouraging moisture and mold growth.
 Another area of concern is where these vents meet the roof.
 Any roof vent needs proper flashing and sealing to make sure they do not expose your attic to the outside elements.

 What Should You Do To Protect Your Home?